 Steroids are also known as anabolic-androgenic steroids, roids or juice.
 Common brand names are Androsterone, Oxandrin, Dianabol, Winstrol, Deca-durabolin and Equipoise.

 Anabolic steroids are manmade substances related to testosterone (male sex hormone).
 Doctors use anabolic steroids to treat hormone problems in men, delayed puberty, and muscle loss from some diseases.

-Bodybuilders and athletes may use anabolic steroids to build muscles and improve athletic performance, often taking doses much higher than would be prescribed for a medical condition.
+Bodybuilders and athletes may use anabolic steroids to build muscles and improve athletic performance, often taking doses much higher than would be prescribed and used for a medical condition.
 Using them this way is not legal — or safe.
 Some people who abuse steroids take pills; others use needles to inject steroids into their muscles.